 Books and Beyond consists of book discussions and activities related to monthly themes.
 Each theme incorporates concepts from STEAM learning: science, technology, engineering, art, and math.
 Children use their imaginations to explore the themes and complete the activities, all while socializing with others their age and having fun.

-No registration is required to attend this free event.
-Children must be ages 6 through 12 to attend.
 The Central Library is located at 625 Austin St., in Downtown Garland.
 Please be aware that photographs and video may be taken at Library programs for use in print and/or electronic media at the Library’s discretion.
 For more information on this program, please call 972-205-2516.